-Fluency refers to a child’s ability to read a text without making many mistakes and in a fluid manner.
+Fluency refers to a children’s ability to read a text without making many mistakes and in a fluid manner.

-Comprehension refers to how well a youngster comprehends what they are reading.
+Comprehension refers to how well a child comprehends what they are reading.

-Even if a kid reads a book smoothly and without errors, he or she may not fully get what the book is about.
+Even if a kid reads a book smoothly and without mistakes, he or she may not fully get what the book is about.

 That lack of understanding indicates that the book has ideas, sentence structure, or terminology that they are unable to comprehend.
 At a lower reading level, they would do better and enjoy reading more.

-Some websites urge parents to keep a regular record of their child’s reading level at home.
+Some websites urge parents to keep a regular record of their children’s reading level at home.
 At home, though, I don’t believe a running record is required.
-It’s just too difficult to merely get a sense of your child’s reading abilities.
+It’s just too difficult to merely get a sense of your children’s reading abilities.

 I came across this fantastic list at Scholastic that details books based on Guided Reading Levels.